bbtinkerer/LircNodeJsWeb/README.md

 ## Description

 Web based universal IR remote controller using [LIRC](http://www.lirc.org) and [Node.js](https://nodejs.org/en/).
 Control your TV, cable box, media center, and pretty much anything that has an IR remote control from your computers', tablets', phones' browser.
+Also define your own macros so you can turn on all devices in one button.
+Make a dumb TV almost act like a smart TV by writing macros to go to different inputs.
+Not sure what sound level someone left the speakers at?
+Write a macro to turn on the device and spam the mute key for a second or two.

 ## Requirements